 - Reorder Home Screen: A shortcut to open the Reorder screen to allow you to reorder the Home screen rows.
 (See above.)

 Add a New Row

 Adding new rows to your Home screen allows for very powerful customization.
-For instance, you could have “Recently Added Music” from the library your friend shares with you (because she has awesome taste in music!) right alongside the “On Deck” info from your own television library.
+For instance, you could have “Recently Added Music” from your music library right alongside the “On Deck” info from your television library.

 To add a new row:

 - Select the desired media type in the bottom bar (e.g. Music).